Offers of museums for refugees

 - Charlottenburg Palace - App "Charlottenburg SPSG"

-- Jewish Museum Berlin - Guided Tours and Workshops
+- Jewish Museum Berlin - Tours for Refugees from Ukraine

 - Museum Barberini - Museum Meetup for Ukrainian Refugees